WalletScrutiny/WalletScrutinyCom/_hardware/exodus1.md

 The app did not advertise itself as an open-source offering.

-Until further update, this app is classified as **not verifiable.**
+We cannot find any official shop on the HTC website for {{ page.title }}, with the social media account's last post dating back to December 2020.
+Even the GitHub account's repos has had no updates since 2019.
+Until further update, this app is classified as **defunct.**